 FINE TUNING DEFINED

-The concept behind Fine Tuning is to engage with new music that is true to the classic rock tradition and to share that music with like-eared individuals — individuals who sometimes feel stuck (albeit blissfully) in the deep ruts of the 1970s and are craving great new music, but are overwhelmed by the streaming-enabled availability of nearly every song in the world and have limited time and energy to troll the vast ocean of on-line music.
-One goal is to find and share “Fine Tunes” — whether a track, album or live performance — for those folks who want help separating the wheat from the chaff.
+The concept behind Fine Tuning is to engage with new music that is true to the classic rock tradition and share that music with like-eared individuals — individuals who sometimes feel stuck (albeit blissfully) in the deep ruts of the 1970s and crave great new music, but are overwhelmed by the streaming-enabled availability of nearly every song in the world.
+One goal is to find and share “Fine Tunes” — whether a track, album or live performance — for those folks who'd like a bit of help separating the wheat from the chaff.

 Now you might reasonably ask, “but aren’t there already blogs by the thousand doing the same thing?
 Why not save yourself the headache and find musical fulfillment in somebody else’s navel-gazing project?”
 I've thought about that.
 A lot.
 And I've tried.
 But I still find myself adrift in terms of finding great new music.
 What I need is a trusted go-to source, a human being who shares my love of classic rock and has excellent musical taste.
 While such people undoubtedly exist, it's hard to make them out amidst the din.
 So I've decided to try to become that person myself and embark on a journey of curatorial exploration.

 So exactly what kind of music are we talking about here?
-The root of my musical taste is familiar — it begins with the blues.
+The roots of my musical taste are familiar — they begin with the blues.
 One of my earliest musical memories was seeing Buddy Guy perform at the old Lone Star Cafe in New York City when I was in 10th grade.
 He left the stage, still plugged in, and walked out the door to jam outside on Fifth Avenue.
 The music was raw and emotional.
 The joy on his face was inspiring.
 Junior Wells was playing with Buddy that night and I managed to get backstage after the show and have them both sign the back of the Lone Star promo flyer!